|Home | Clinical | About Us | Support | Publications|

 To support their research, a company was created in 1996 "Ocular Transplantation LLC".
 Dr. Aramant has been Principal Investigator on several NIH Small Business grants for developing the transplantation instruments and in addition to acting as a CEO.
 Dr. Seiler serves as scientific advisor and vice president for research and development.

 Starting in 2000, with Dr. Norman Radtke as a clinical partner, they undertook FDA-approved Clinical trials I and II.
-With the aim of vision improvement a complete double sheet of retina with its supporting layer (RPE) were transplanted to patients with Retinitis Pigmentosa and Macular Degeneration with very hopeful results (Radtke ND, Aramant RB, Petry HM, Green PT, Pidwell DJ, Seiler MJ, 2008.
+With the aim of vision improvement, complete retinal sheets with its supporting layer (RPE) were transplanted to patients with Retinitis Pigmentosa and Macular Degeneration with very hopeful results (Radtke ND, Aramant RB, Petry HM, Green PT, Pidwell DJ, Seiler MJ, 2008.
 Am J Ophthalmol, 146:172-182) .

 The Society of Neuroscience, the world's largest source of emerging news about brain Science and health had a press release of the pioneering results in Chicago, 2009.